stakater/secrets-management/README.md

 The Kubernetes auth backend can be used to authenticate with Vault using a Kubernetes Service Account Token.
 This method of authentication makes it easy to introduce a Vault token into a Kubernetes Pod.

+### Authentication

+Authentication in Vault is the process by which user or machine supplied information is verified against an internal or external system.
+Before a client can interact with Vault, it must authenticate against an authentication backend.
+Upon authentication, a token is generated.
+This token is conceptually similar to a session ID on a website.
+The token may have attached policy, which is mapped at authentication time.

+Vault supports a number of authentication backends.
+Some backends are targeted toward users while others are targeted toward machines.

+Only one authentication is required to gain access to Vault, and it is not currently possible to force a user through multiple authentication backends to gain access, although some backends do support MFA.

+#### Machine authentication to Vault?

+#### Human authentication to Vault?

 ### Basic Concepts of Vault?

 [Basic Concepts](https://www.vaultproject.io/docs/concepts/index.html)